CSituma/CSituma/README.md

 - 👯 I’m looking to collaborate on React and Node Projects

-- 🤔 I'm hireable for a job as a JavaScript FullStack Developer.
+- ♣️ I'm hireable for a job as a FullStack JavaScript Developer.

 - 📫 How to reach me: cnsituma@gmail.com